Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] Getting ready
       - [ ] How to do it...
       - [ ] How it works...

-    - [ ] Building E-Commerce Sites with WooComerce
+## 09 Building E-Commerce Sites with WooComerce
+  - Details
     - [ ] Technical requirements
     - [ ] Setting up an e-commerce site with WooCommerce
       - [ ] Getting ready